 📗 What Is Gluten-Free At Starbucks?

-Starbucks offers several gluten-free items, including select beverages and pre-packaged food options like the Marshmallow Dream Bar and Egg Bites.
+Starbucks offers several gluten-free items those are beverages and pre-packaged food options like the Marshmallow Dream Bar and Egg Bites.
 Additionally, oatmeal and certain snacks may be safe for those avoiding gluten.
-However, Starbucks does not have a gluten-free kitchen, and items are prepared in shared spaces, which creates a risk of cross-contamination.
+However please note that Starbucks does not have a gluten-free kitchen, and items are prepared in shared spaces, which means that there is a risk of cross-contamination.

 While many gluten-sensitive individuals may find these options safe, celiacs should exercise caution.
 If you have celiac disease or severe gluten intolerance, it's essential to inform the barista and stick to pre-packaged gluten-free items to minimize risks.
 Starbucks is not certified gluten-free, so 100% safety cannot be guaranteed for celiacs.